-"(26) provide that, as a condition of eligibility ym Welfare, of the amount recovered during any prior quarter for aid, each applicant or recipient will be required, by the State or any political subdivision thereof with consistent with regulations prescribed by the Secretary to spect to such aid under the program required by protect the rights of such applicant or recipient, to cooperate with the State or local agency administering the State plan, (A) in establishing the paternity (d) (1) Section 402 (a) (10) is amended by inserting of a child born out of wedlock with respect to whom aid is claimed, and (B) in obtaining support payments for such applicant or recipient and for a child with respect to whom such aid is claimed, or in obtaining any other payments or property due such applicant or recipient or such child.".
+"(26) provide that, as a condition of eligibility "Welfare, of the amount recovered during any prior quarter for aid, each applicant or recipient will be required, State or any political subdivision thereof with consistent with regulations prescribed by the Secretary to d under the program required by protect the rights of such applicant or recipient, to cooperate with the State or local agency administering staly after "furnished under the State plan". the State plan, (A) in establishing the paternity Section 402(a) (10) is amended by inserting of a child born out of wedlock with respect to whom aid is claimed, and (B) in obtaining support payments for such applicant or recipient and for a child with respect to whom such aid is claimed, or in obtaining any other payments or property due such applicant or recipient or such child.".